Patreon/platform-documentation/source/includes/_webhooks_v2.md

 ## GET /api/oauth2/v2/webhooks

-Get the webhooks for the current user's campaign created by the API client.
+Get the [Webhooks](/#webhook) for the current user's [Campaign](/#campaign-v2) created by the API client.
 You will only be able to see webhooks created by your client.
 Requires the `w:campaigns.webhook` scope.

 ```json
 // Sample response https://www.patreon.com/api/oauth2/v2/webhooks/?fields[webhook]=last_attempted_at,num_consecutive_times_failed,paused,secret,triggers,uri